World Migratory Bird Day

 The Second Weekends of May and October are events observed twice each year as World Migratory Bird Day to focus world attention on the need to protect migratory bird populations, their habitats, and their international flyways.

 Migrating birds connect us with their journeys.
-Their survival often depends on the role each of us plays in taking action to protect them.
-Each action we take to help them travel or feed safely, however small it might seem, adds up when we work together.
+Their survival often depends on the action each of us makes in taking a step to help them travel or feed safely, however small it might seem.
+These add up when we work together.

 Birds add irreplaceable value to our natural environment and that is why the Roberta Bondar Foundation is working to raise awareness about the threats facing our precious birds, and to advocate for their more hopeful future.
 Here’s how the Space Station images help trace bird migrations in Dr Bondar’s Space for Birds | AMASS research project: